serverless/blog/posts/2017-10-26-bobby-calderwood-functional-programming-microservices-emit-2017.md

   - AndreaPasswater
 ---

+> [Emit](http://www.emitconference.com/) is the conference on event-driven, serverless architectures.

 Before schooling us on functional programming, Bobby Calderwood hit us with The Big Question: to microservice, or not to microservice?

 Well, he says—let's start from a basic place, something we can all agree on.
 Death Stars = bad.
 You know what he's talking about: when your architecture map (er, [diagram](https://serverless.com/blog/serverless-conf-2017-nyc-recap/#why-the-fuss-about-serverless)) looks like a tangled hairy mess that meets in a gigantic black mass in the middle.
 He talks about a real Death Star architecture out in the wild and poses the question: how did they get here?